sashfaq911/Vehicle_Damage_Detection/README.md

 </p>

-## 📌 Problem Statement  <a name="problem-statement"></a>
+## 🛑 Problem Statement  <a name="problem-statement"></a>
+Vehicle accidents often result in damages that need quick assessment for insurance claims and repair cost estimation.
+Manual inspection is time-consuming, subjective, and prone to human error.
+There is a need for an automated solution that can classify the type of car damage accurately and efficiently, making the claims and repair process faster and more reliable.

 ## 💡 Solution Statement
+This project provides an AI-powered vehicle damage detection system built on a ResNet50 deep learning model.
+The system is deployed on Hugging Face Spaces, combining a FastAPI backend for inference and a Streamlit frontend for user interaction.
+Users can upload an image of a damaged car, and the application instantly classifies the type of damage, showcasing practical skills in computer vision, API design, and full-stack AI deployment.

 ## ✨ Features <a name="features"></a>
-- Upload a car image and get instant damage classification.
+- **User-Friendly Interface** → Upload a car image and get instant damage classification through a clean **Streamlit UI**.
-- Images are classified into 6 classes:
+- **Six-Class Classification** → Detects and classifies damages into:
   - Front Normal
   - Front Crushed
   - Front Breakage
   - Rear Normal
   - Rear Crushed
   - Rear Breakage
-- Uses a fine-tuned **Deep Learning model** (ResNet50) to detect car damage types.
+- **Deep Learning Backbone** → Fine-tuned **ResNet50** model for accurate vehicle damage detection.
-- Uses a **Streamlit frontend** for an interactive web UI.
+- **Modern Architecture** →
-- Uses a **FastAPI backend** serving predictions as an API.
+  - **FastAPI backend** serving predictions via REST API
+  - **Streamlit frontend** for interactive visualization
+- **Seamless Deployment** → End-to-end app deployed on **Hugging Face Spaces**, accessible from any browser.
-- Device-agnostic (runs on both CPU and GPU).
+- **Cross-Device Compatibility** → Runs efficiently on both **CPU and GPU** environments.
-- REST API tested with Postman for seamless integration.
+- **API Tested** → Backend validated with **Postman** for reliability and easy integration with other systems.

 ## 🖥️ App Overview & Usage <a name="app-overview-&-usage"></a>